Sifchain/peggy/docs/sifchain-peggy-architecture.md

 - A burn or lock transaction for the EthBridge module is received
 - Tokens are either burned or locked
-- A `LogBurn` or `LogLock` event is emitted to be received by the Relayer
+- A `MsgBurn` or `MsgLock` event is emitted to be received by the Relayer

 **IBC:** This module is also responsible for sending and receiving IBC transactions to compatible Cosmos chains.
 This is how pegged tokens are transferred between the Ethereum - Cosmos Peg Zone and other Cosmos chains such as Sifchain where they can be used to swap, provide liquidity to liquidity pools, etc.